Teikyo Lab.

 I will spend my life excavating and investigating

-In 2020, we plan to dig up the place where the Christian church was, and if we can find traces of the beliefs and lives of Christians at that time, such as the cross, we can see another culture.
+In 2020, there are plans to excavate the site of the former Christian church, and if traces of the faith and lives of Christians at the time, such as crosses, are found, a different culture will emerge.

 Investigate the cultural heritage of the archaeological site of Ak Besim, a trading city on the Silk Road where the east and west meet